Why it is almost never allowed to use biometrics

 Highly sensitive

 Why are the rules so strict?
-That is because of the GDPR (General Data Protection Regulation).
+That is because of the the European privacy law GDPR (General Data Protection Regulation).
 If you want to recognise your employee’s fingerprint, you need to store it.
-Jules van Stralendorff explains why that is not allowed just like that.
-He works as a senior privacy consultant at consulting firm Considerati.
-“Your fingerprint falls into the category of special personal data.
-Examples of special personal data include medical data, biometric data, or data that says something about your race, religion or sexual orientation.
-That data is so sensitive that it is basically forbidden to keep it.”
+And that is not allowed because your fingerprint is in the category of special personal data.
+Examples of special personal data are medical data, biometric data, or data revealing your race, religion, or sexual orientation.
+Such data is so sensitive that you have to follow strict rules if you want to keep it.

 Consent

-So is there no way for SMEs to use biometrics?
-Van Stralendorff says there actually is.
-It is allowed if people, such as customers or suppliers, give you explicit permission to store their physical characteristics.
+Still, there is opportunity for SMEs to use biometrics.
+If people give you explicit permission to store their body characteristics, it is allowed.
+Think of your customers or suppliers.
 Asking your employees for permission is more complicated.
-“After all, consent must be given freely.
-Employees may feel pressured to agree if, for example, a good assessment depends on it.”
+Employees may feel pressured to agree if, for instance, a good evaluation depends on it.
+Then there is no free consent.

 Necessary